 How to start doing serious PSM?

 The first step in becoming serious about a subject is by learning about it.
 Not just the top management, but the engineers, operators and technicians, line supervisors have to be knowledgeable about Process Safety.
 It is one of the most important parts of a Process Safety Management program, since only proper training can fill the knowledge gaps in the workforce that is responsible for the actual implementation of process safety.
 This can include topics such as HAZOP Training, Chemical Warehouse safety training or training on Hazardous Areas for example.
+Or it can be a comprehensive Process Safety and Environment Management training program (Abhisam offers this in a blended learning format).
+For more details please see here.

 Note that the most cost effective ways of ensuring that all employees are trained in Process Safety, is by implementing an e-learning strategy that can not just train, but also evaluate employees on their existing process safety knowledge, fill in the gaps and keep their knowledge current and up to date.
 Abhisam’s XPRTUs alongwith the Abhisam Competency Assessment Engine can do this easily for your company.
 You can be assured that this strategy is the most cost effective today, as compared to running traditional classroom training programs or by just playing some old grainy video tapes in the company cafeteria from time to time!